oagarcia/penguin-report/readme.md

 ## Installation

-1. Ask for proper keys as it contains sensible data
+1. Ask for proper keys (sensible data)
-2. npm install
+2. `npm install`
 3. `npm run build` or `babel -w source/ -d build/ -s`
-4. npm run start
+4. `npm run start`
 5. Check app in port 80 (port 80 is required for GCM to work)
-7. Be moderate with the notify button!!!
+7. Be moderate with the notify button!!! - hidden in the UI to avoid improper use
 6. Happy pinguins ;)